gtls64/gtls64/README.md

 # 💫 About Me:
-I am a Master of Interaction Desing Student at University of Queensland
+I am a Master of Interaction Design Student at University of Queensland

 ## 🌐 Socials: